| || |

 Stone Point Drive between N. Sunrise and Rocky Ridge

 This park will be built by Taylor Morrison behalf of the City.
+Projected start of construction is Summer 2015.

 Projects under Construction